makyo/writing/work/claw17/disappearance/index.md

 Then the coyote gets back to work, and, before long, I duck out to help Adam.
 On the few occasions I've stayed, Aurora will close out the shop with us, saying little but saying it kindly.
 Her silences, I expect, are a matter of course.
 They are absolute, and absolutely part of her.
 A stillness I can only dream of.

 I've never seen her out of the shop, but I think about her every time I walk or bus back home.
-I'll have forgotten by the time I get inside, though, as she's context-shifted around a corner of my mind.
+I'll have inevitably forgotten by the time I get inside, though, as she's context-shifted around a corner of my mind.

 -----